huggingface/transformers/examples/research_projects/jax-projects/model parallel/README.md

 TODO: Add more explantion.

-Before training, let's prepare out model first.
+Before training, let's prepare our model first.
 To be able to shard the model, the sharded dimention needs to be a multiple of devices it'll be sharded on.
 But GPTNeo's vocab size is 50257, so we need to resize the embeddings accordingly.

 ```python
 from transformers import FlaxGPTNeoForCausalLM, GPTNeoConfig